Out Of Compassion For The Unborn

 Antinatalism is an ethical position that concludes that procreation is always morally wrong.

 Antinatalists refrain from procreating to spare their descendants from all the suffering that is an inherent part of existence.
 Many are furthermore concerned with preventing the damage inflicted by humans on wildlife, nature and other beings.
-In either case the goal is to reduce suffering.
+In either case the goal is to prevent suffering.

 Antinatalism does not condone any harm to already existing beings: While new life is never worth starting this does not deny the conclusion that already existing lives can be worth continuing.
 Antinatalists can lead happy lives but refuse to procreate due to the suffering their children could experience themselves or cause others.